 - Very aggressive razor – not for beginners

 - Non-visible parts don’t have a smooth chrome finish.

 This product is one of the most aggressive shavers in the market.

-Basically this is a bulkier and a heavier version of the Merkur 37C.
-The weight of this razor automatically make this more aggressive and you have to adjust your technique when you use this.
+Basically, this is a bulkier and a heavier version of the Merkur 37C.
+The weight of this razor automatically makes this more aggressive, and you have to adjust your technique when you use this.

 Here’s an overview of this product from Prime and Prep…

-The length of the handle allows you to grip it with the pinkie on the bottom of the barrel which allows you to put less weight on the razor.
+The length of the handle allows you to grip it with the pinkie on the bottom of the barrel, which will enable you to put less weight on the razor.
 Here’s how Geofatboy holds this razor.

-This razor is not a good choice for beginners because of the aggressiveness.
+This razor is not a right choice for beginners because of the aggressiveness.
 One wrong stroke could mean a bloody face.

 Not for beginners

 Before buying this, you have to master the technique using less aggressive razors that would fit beginners before moving on to this super aggressive product.